 To sum everything up, here are some tips and best practices when it comes to respecting gender pronouns.

-- Feel free to share your pronouns with others, even if you are cisgender.
+- Feel free to share your pronouns with others, no matter how you identify.
 This can make someone who is genderfluid feel more comfortable in sharing their pronouns.

-- Respect another person's pronouns and do your best to refer to them using their preferred pronouns.
+- Respect another person's pronouns and do your best to refer to them using their correct pronouns.

 - Consider referring to those you don't know as they/them, rather than assuming their gender identity.

-- Educate yourself on issues that are important to the transgender community.
+- Educate yourself on issues that are important to the transgender and gender non-conforming community.

 - Be open to discussions about gender, how it affects situations in your life, and the lives of people around you.